 - Defining and setting boundaries on those who refuse to think, operate, or be in relationships in a healthy way.

 - Knowing and embracing my God-created purpose and living it unapologetically and boldly.

 To put action into these lines of effort, I leaned on three essential resources:

 - A strong cadre of people who could speak life, wellness, strength, and help me rehabilitate my mind from the horrible things I had witnessed.
-These individuals are dedicated to helping me sort through layer upon layer of damage which had been caused by the dysfunction, abuse, and manipulation I suffered through during my childhood.
+These individuals are dedicated to helping me sort through layer upon layer of damage which had been caused by the dysfunction, abuse, and manipulation I suffered during my childhood.

 - Fellowship with people who shared the same values of life, purpose, and faith.
 I became part of a family of Believers who could keep me accountable, encourage, and pray with me as I embraced life with tenacity and intentionality.